 SM-3 Block IA and IB

-The Block IB interceptor improves upon the seeker technology on the Block IA with a two-color version and an advanced signal processor to more accurately discriminate between threatening and non-threatening objects.6 The IB also incorporates an improved Throttling Divert and Attitude Control System (TDACS), which gives the kill vehicle better ability to maneuver as it closes in on the target.12
+The Block IB interceptor improves upon the seeker technology on the Block IA with a two-color version and an advanced signal processor to more accurately discriminate between threatening and non-threatening objects.11 The IB also incorporates an improved Throttling Divert and Attitude Control System (TDACS), which gives the kill vehicle better ability to maneuver as it closes in on the target.12

 SM-3 Block IIA

 The expanded range of the Block IIA interceptors would allow them to reach even higher orbit satellites should they be used for such a mission.
-Concerns about the amount of debris in low earth orbit created by a kinetic collision with a satellite wold limit the utility of this application, however, as it could also affect the functioning of U.S. satellites.18
+Concerns about the amount of debris in low earth orbit created by a kinetic collision with a satellite would limit the utility of this application, however, as it could also affect the functioning of U.S. satellites.25

 - “Aegis Ballistic Missile Defense Interceptors (SM-3, SM-2 Block IV, and SM-6),” mostlymissiledefense.com, May 2, 2012. http://mostlymissiledefense.com/2013/05/02/aegis-ballistic-missile-defense-interceptors-sm-3-sm-2-block-iv-and-sm-6-may-2-2012/.